| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 This is equivalent to the "mismatch index" for the strings (modulo

-i index offsets).
+the starti index offsets).

-indices restrict the comparison to the indicated
+The optional start/end indices restrict the comparison to the indicated

-substrings of s1
+substrings of s1 and s2.

 Example: